gisisfun/map_polygons/README.md

 |                       |             | shape_sonor_16.sh | shape_donor_16.vrt | shape_donor_16.sql |
 | Merge attrib data     | batch_files | shape_11_16.sh    | shape_11_16.vrt    | shape_11_16.sql    |

-The SQL code has been written to pruduce the final product and a descriptive presentation of the process.
+The SQL code has been written to render the final product and a descriptive presentation of the process.

 ### Table of processing files and their input and output files